 Frequently Asked Pre-Workout Addiction Questions

-If you start to need the stimulant to stop yourself from crashing, or to enhance attention you're giving to any task, then it may be a sign that you're becoming dependent, and you should look to limit your intake.
+If you find you're feeling jittery, nauseous, sick, or have a tingling sensation in your hands, then you've probably taken too much.
+If you start to need the stimulant to stop yourself from crashing, or to enhance attention you're giving to any task, then this is also a sign to limit your intake.

 Once again, you can't get addicted to a pre-workout, no matter how often you consume or how much of it you consume.

 Building up tolerance and developing a dependence on pre-workouts, or better yet, caffeine, is a real possibility if you consume a ton of caffeine daily, but if an addiction is something you're worried about - you shouldn't be.

 Pre-workouts are non-addictive and are perfectly safe as long as you adhere to the recommended dosage and use them responsibly.